chachasikes/whatshould/_notes/README.orig.md

   * https://docs.google.com/spreadsheets/d/1voa_8uGY_kGOkenOq3pkkK6zVBQEVmpVhv3KGF9UYII/edit#gid=0

 2. Multiple Column: Where you have a bunch of columns with different lists that should each be presented, but selected from at random (For example, for choosing criteria for planning ideas for designing repeat patterns.)
-  * To make this work, just add a column header that says "multi_column."
+  * To make this work, just add a column header that says "use_columns."
 You do not need to add any other information to the file.

   Here are some links to examples: